Wild Camping in the Uk -

 The only big bit of advice that applies to wild beach camping is that you need to be careful where you set up camp.
 If you camp directly on the beach, you should look at tides and any other safety hazards that might need to check about the local area.
 When you’re roaming free in a campervan it’s very easy to feel a complete loss of responsibilities, but doing your research is essential when it comes to your personal safety.

-Wild Camping with Fire or Bonfires
+Wild Camping With Fire or Bonfires

 Anyone who has even gone camping has considered having an open fire of some kind.
 In fact, if you were to picture camping, one of the first images you might have is people sat round a campfire with someone strumming a guitar.
 But, are campfires legal?
 And if they are, is it a good idea to have one?